abitofdots/tokenloss/README.md

       - Recently, the gap between reality and science fiction is rapidly narrowing.
 The world is getting closer to science fiction.
 The sci-fi worldviews created before are very different from the future we predict now.
         1. So it's not fun.
 We need a new worldview.

-   2. #### Prevent the work from being forgotten through a story that continues and develops.
+   2. #### Prevent NFT artworks from being forgotten through a story that continues and develops.

       - *NFT collectors* are reluctant to buy work that doesn't have a story.
 This is because the work is apt to be forgotten and difficult to resell.
       - *NFT authors* could feel difficulty when they are making a new story.
 It's also a problem to continue to build a community for the new story.